 That’s all very fine.
 But none of them paid money to Wharton’s professors for those courses which took some of the school’s best faculty out of the classroom for paying students.
 And there is no proof that any of it will ever lead to new business opportunity for Wharton.

 What Porter clearly understands is that giving away your most valuable asset for free–the best professors teaching the most desired classes in front of cameras to tens of thousands of people who often drop out of these courses–is no business model for the future.
 Just ask any media company about giving away their content for free and training a generation of users not to pay for information.
 Yet, many other business schools and universities have rushed into the MOOC market on the basis that it is giving them valuable brand exposure the world over.

-Who’s right?
+Who’s right regarding HBS strategy for online education?
 Porter, for sure.
 Harvard Business School is the gold standard of MBA education.
 It is a luxury brand based on scarcity: Very few people can get into the school in the first place and very few people in the world can have the most valuable imprimatur in the world.
 The power and influence of that brand is indisputable and pretty much impossible to completely disrupt or dislodge.
 The school’s resources make HBS invincible in a way that Kodak or Polaroid never were.